Scholarly Events

 UConn Law is proud to host scholarly events throughout the year that foster academic excellence and professional growth.
 Join us to engage with leading scholars and practitioners and advance your understanding of pressing legal issues.
 To see our upcoming events, visit our events page.

-Scholars and experts share their analyses of recent U.S. Supreme Court opinions and other important developments in the law.
+Scholars and experts share their analyses of recent U.S. Supreme Court opinions, executive orders, government decisions, and other important developments in the law.

 Since 2021, the Insurance Law Center at the UConn School of Law has hosted a series of talks covering new ideas in insurance law and risk regulation.